 UGC, subsequently, in its notification No.F.1-1/2015 (Sec.) dated 10/4/15 has provided a set of model curricula and syllabi for CBCS program under the Faculties of Arts, Humanities and Sciences providing the academic flexibility for Universities to make changes/ innovation upto 20% in the syllabi of these program.
-It has also specified that all UG program should be for a minimum of three years duration.
-UG Program with 120-140 credits in the 180 annual teaching days system being designated as regular B.A/B.Sc./B.Com., B.B.A etc., Those UG programs with 140-160 credits or more with fully supported higher number of annual teaching days can be designated as B.A (Hons)/ B.Sc.(Hons)/B.Com(Hons) etc.,
+It has also specified that all UG program should be for a minimum of three years' duration.
+UG Program with 120-140 credits in the 180 annual teaching days' system being designated as regular B. A/B.Sc./B.Com., B.B.
+A etc., Those UG programs with 140-160 credits or more with fully supported higher number of annual teaching days can be designated as B. A (Hons)/ B.Sc.(Hons) /B.B.
+A(Hons)/B. Com(Hons) etc.,

-Further, the University Grants Commission encourages higher education institutes to integrate learning outcome based framework into the curriculum for undergraduate education which is considered critical for enabling effective participation of young people in knowledge production, participation in knowledge economy, improving national competiveness in a globalised world and equipping young people with skills relevant to global and national standards.
+Further, the University Grants Commission encourages higher education institutes to integrate learning outcome based framework into the curriculum for undergraduate education which is considered critical for enabling effective participation of young people in knowledge production, participation in knowledge economy, improving national competiveness in a globalized world and equipping young people with skills relevant to global and national standards.
 Outcome oriented curriculum enhances employability of graduates and enables translation of academic research into innovations for practical use in society and economy.

 Learning outcomes-based approach specifies what graduates and post graduates are expected to know, understand and able to do after completing the program.
-The MPT degree is awarded based on demonstration of achievement of outcomes in terms of knowledge, skills, attitudes and values and 04-01-2020 6 academic standards expected of the post graduate.
+The MPT degree is awarded based on demonstration of achievement of outcomes in terms of knowledge, skills, attitudes and values and academic standards expected of the post graduate.
 The expected learning outcomes help define the post graduate attributes, qualification descriptors, program learning outcomes, course learning outcomes, curriculum planning, design, delivery and review of the academic program.

-MGM Institute of Health Sciences, accredited A grade, has taken a proactive step in adopting the CBCS system for Physiotherapy programs implemented by its constituent unit, MGM School of Physiotherapy.
-The duration of Master of Physiotherapy (MPT) program is two years offering 90 credits with well defined learning outcomes.
+Practical hours will include hands on training in evaluation and management of Sports conditions on patient population and healthy individuals defined learning outcomes.
 The MPT CBCS Curriculum has been designed with reference to existing curriculum of state Universities within the country, generic guidelines of University Grant Commission, global guidelines for curriculum, input from experts in the field of Physiotherapy and feedback from stakeholders namely students, teachers, alumni, employers and professionals to remain in consonance with the spirit of choice based credit system and learning objective based curriculum.